Purchasing Managers Index (PMI) shows NI private sector recovery

 It shows NI business activity in August grew at its fastest rate in six years.

-The survey pointed to the fastest expansion at retailers, while strong growth was also recorded at manufacturers and service providers.'Significant rise'
+The survey pointed to the fastest expansion at retailers, while strong growth was also recorded at manufacturers and service providers.

 The PMI data is produced by Ulster Bank.